jgrey4296/docTester/README.md

-#  Unit Testing of writing
+#  Unit Testing of writing OBSOLETE

+Obsolete prototype.
+Now reimplemented as a spacemacs layer.

 I Find Test Driven Development to be a particularly useful way of structuring my code, and tracking my progress as I write programs.